Premchandu1718/New_Virtual_assessment_System/README.md

-# Online Assessment Test Portal
+# Virtual Assessment System

 ## Overview
-The **Online Assessment Test Portal** is a full-featured web application built using the **MERN Stack**, enabling admins to manage quizzes and users to attempt assessments efficiently.
+The **Virtual Assessment System** is a full-featured web application built using the **MERN Stack**, enabling admins to manage quizzes and users to attempt assessments efficiently.
 The application is fully responsive and includes features like detailed reports, profile management, and real-time performance tracking.

 ## Key Features